 Promote your event for International Day of People with Disability.

-Posters are available for you to download and print.
+Promotional products are available for you to download.

 You can use the following post examples to promote your event on Twitter and Facebook.